Man sets himself on fire in apparent protest of Abe funeral

 The planned state funeral for Abe has become increasingly unpopular among Japanese as more details emerge about the ruling party's and Abe's links to the Unification Church, which built close ties with Liberal Democratic Party lawmakers over their shared interests in conservative causes.

 The suspect in Abe’s assassination reportedly believed his mother’s donations to the church ruined his family.
-The LDP has said nearly half its lawmakers have ties to the church.
+The LDP has said nearly half its lawmakers have ties to the church, but party officials have denied ties between the party as an organization and the church.

-A state funeral is a rare event in Japan, but Kishida has said Abe deserves the honor as Japan's longest-serving post-World War II leader and for his diplomatic and economic achievements.
+Kishida has said Abe deserves the honor of a state funeral as Japan’s longest-serving post-World War II leader and for his diplomatic and economic achievements.

 Critics have said it was decided undemocratically and is an inappropriate and costly use of taxpayers’ money.
-They say Kishida aimed to please Abe's party faction and buttress his own power.
+They say Kishida in deciding to hold a state funeral aimed to please Abe’s party faction and buttress his own power.
+Support ratings for Kishida's government have weakened amid public dissatisfaction over his handling of the party's church ties and the funeral plans.

+A family funeral for Abe was held at a Buddhist temple in July.
+The state funeral is scheduled for next Tuesday at the Budokan martial arts arena in Tokyo.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.